Maangamizi: The Ancient One

 Maangamizi: The Ancient One is a 2001 American / Tanzanian drama film directed by Martin Mhando and Ron Mulvihill and executive produced by Jonathan Demme.
 It premiered at the Pan African Film Festival and has played in over 55 Film Festivals worldwide.
-It was the Tanzanian submission for the Academy Award for Best foreign language film, the first, and as of 2021, only, film to be submitted from that country, but was not nominated.
+It was the Tanzanian submission for the Academy Award for Best foreign language film, the first film to be submitted from that country, but was not nominated.

 Plot

 Dr. Asira is faced with the contrast between Western medicine and traditional East African spirituality when a woman, Samehe, who is admitted to a psychiatric hospital, claims to be under the care of Maangamizi, a mysterious ancestor / shaman.